Adamskoullos/react-dojo-projects/notes/ts-basics.md

 ```

 However we need to handle them in the child component.
-Below We could import the `IPerson` interface (here I have just copied and pasted it) and then use it within a component specific `IProps` interface.
+The `IPerson` interface is imported and used within `IProps`.

-Then we have two options to tell our component we are using `IPerson`:
+We have two options to tell our component that props is of type `IProps`:

 Method 1: